TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 ### Tokenization

-First, we break the input string—"5 + 6 * 3"—into smaller pieces called tokens.
+First, we break the input string: "5 + 6 * 3": into smaller pieces called tokens.
 A token is a single unit of meaning: 5 is a token, + is a token, and so on.
 The result looks like this:

 ```plain
 Number(5), Operator(+), Number(6), Operator(*), Number(3)